 Contaminated Condenser Coils

 The condenser coils are located in the outdoor condenser unit that is connected to your house.
 These coils are engineered to release heat energy into the outside air.
 Due to a large amount of pollen, dirt, and contaminants in the air, the condenser coils in your system may become contaminated with a layer of grime as they become older.
 This will negatively impact the heat removal process in your house.
 To fix this issue, you will need to sanitize the condenser coils to remove the excess dirt.

 The central air conditioning system features drain pipes that are designed to flush water and moisture from your system.
 These pipes are connected to a drain pan that collects the moisture from your house.
 However, it is not uncommon for a small to severe blockage to form in the drain or pipes.
 If the water is not able to drain from your air conditioner, parts and components may become damaged.
 To avoid an expensive system replacement, give our team a call by phone at (904) 217-5694.
 Our technicians provide air conditioning repair services to homeowners in Florida.

 The outdoor condensing unit features a fan that is designed to blow warm air over the condenser coils.
 This allows the heat from your house to be transferred to the outdoor air.
 Issues with this fan will negatively affect the flow of air in your house.
 If this issue is not fixed fast by a licensed contractor, your compressor will become damaged.
-Since the compressor is not easy to fix, immediately call the team at Snell Heating & Air Conditioning to receive assistance with an air conditioning repair problem.
+Since the compressor is not easy to fix, immediately call the team at Fenwick to receive assistance with an air conditioning repair problem.